 As in many economies, entrepreneurship is evaluated and addressed hand-in-hand with SMEs, which in Serbia account for 99.8% of the total number of enterprises and 67.2% of employees.
 The government is currently implementing the 2008-2013 Strategy for Competitive and Innovative Small and Medium Sized Enterprises, as part of its efforts to become a member of the European Union.
 The aim of the strategy is to create an environment conducive to an export-oriented, knowledge-based entrepreneurial economy.
 In developing the strategy, the government consulted with Serbian entrepreneurs and included in its action plan a focus on reducing administrative barriers to business regulatory compliance.
 In 2009, the government fulfilled part of its promise by establishing the Business Registers Agency, a one-stop shop for business registration.
 However, studies indicate that the greatest challenges to Serbian business owners continue to be with administrative issues associated with the government, political instability and economic uncertainty.

 While it is encouraging that entrepreneurship is officially considered to be a major driving force to its development of the economy, Serbia has a long way to go to build an entrepreneurial ecosystem.
 Some have suggested that developing that culture and network for new firm formation will be ushered along as Serbia prepares to join the European Union.
-Membership of the EU may help tackle corruption and bureaucracy, but my money is on the young Serbs I met today networking with other startup ecosystem players around the world through initiatives like Global Entrepreneurship Week and Startup Weekend.
-In this former Yugoslavian state, it will be these young entrepreneurs who ultimately deliver on the promise of a “Balkan Tiger” and Serbs would do well to make it as easy for them as possible to start and scale new firms.
+Membership of the EU may help tackle corruption and bureaucracy, but my money is on the young Serbs I met today networking with other startup ecosystem players around the world through initiatives like Global Entrepreneurship Week.
+In this former Yugoslavian state, it will be these young entrepreneurs who deliver on the promise of a “Balkan Tiger” and Serbs would do well to make it as easy for them as possible to start and scale.